-Radial: 19 lbs (85N) at end of shaft Axial: 3.37 lbs (15N)
+Radial: 19 lbs (85N) at end of shaft

+Axial: 3.37 lbs (15N)

-Maximum Operating Temperature
+Maximum Operating Temperature[↑]

-203°F /95°C (Note that this is the operating temperature of the electronics, not maximum ambient temperature.
-An Over Temperature fault occurs at this point and current is removed from the motor.)
+203°F/95°C Note that this is the internal temperature of the driver, not maximum ambient temperature.
+An Over Temperature fault occurs at this point and current is removed from the motor.
+The temperature of the motor is not directly measured.